kollinger/extract-serial-numbers-to-excel/README.md

 # Serial Number Extractor

-This project extracts serial numbers from images and exports them to an Excel file.
-It is designed to support HEIC image format by converting them to PNG before processing, making it ideal for creating inventory lists for objects with long serial numbers.
+This project uses Optical Character Recognition (OCR) techniques to extract serial numbers from images and exports them to an Excel file.
+The Tesseract.js OCR engine is utilized for the extraction process.
+The project supports HEIC image format by converting them to PNG using the heic-convert package before processing.

 ## Installation